List of Top 6 Banking Books of All Time

 Author – By Mike Mayo

-This edition is a must-read for audiences interested in business and finance, the future of banking, the root cause of financial meltdown and also US Capitalism.
+This edition is a must-read for audiences interested in business and finance, the future of banking, the root cause of the financial meltdown, and also US Capitalism.
 This book is an award-winning book with the details of one of the biggest financial and political crises of its time.
-This book covers 6 financial institutions and analyzing their banks along with protesting against the same for their awful practices for the last two decades.
+This book covers 6 financial institutions and analyzing their banks, along with protesting against the same for their awful practices for the last two decades.

 The entire history of the banking industry is narrated in this book.
 The author has very generously displayed the open loopholes of the crises that have still not been closed by the system leading us to another crisis.
 He has also offered us practical solutions to help the system get better and healthier.<< Get this book >>